Emissaries of Evil: Egghead's Emissaries of Evil

 The second Emissaries of Evil was recruited by Egghead, and consisted of the Rhino, Solarr, the Eel, the Porcupine, Power Man and the Swordsman.
 This first version of the team is never called the Emissaries of Evil, but Egghead does refer to them as his "employed emissaries".
 Egghead wanted to hold the United States hostage, as the Emissaries of Evil gathered in Canada where Egghead built a nuclear device.
-The Emissaries of Evil commandeered the television airwaves, as Egghead demanded that the President of the United States hand over his position to Egghead or he will launch the nuclear device to New York City.
+The Emissaries of Evil commandeered the television airwaves, as Egghead demanded that the President of the United States hand over his position to Egghead or he would launch the nuclear device toward New York City.
 James Hudson and his team of Canadian adventurers called the Flight saw the broadcast and rushed into action to stop the Emissaries of Evil.
 Even with little training, the Flight quickly took out the Emissaries of Evil before turning their attention towards Egghead.
 Egghead refused to disable the nuclear device and Saint Elmo sacrificed his life to transmute it into energy.

 Egghead later equipped a NASA space station with an arsenal of weapons and reformed the second Emissaries of Evil a second time, this time consisting of the Rhino, Solarr, and the Cobalt Man (who Egghead had brainwashed to destroy the Defenders).
 Egghead then sent the Emissaries of Evil to attack the Defenders and obtain a ruby called the Star of Capistan.
 The Rhino and Solarr held their own against the Defenders and realized that they did not have the Star of Capistan.
 Upon returning to the space station, the Rhino and Solarr were punished by Egghead, who then sent the Cobalt Man to deal with the Defenders and use his nuclear powers so that Egghead can see the Defenders being destroyed.
 The Cobalt Man was freed from the brainwashing by Clea and the Red Guardian.
 The Rhino and Solarr were defeated by Doctor Strange (who had been possessed by the Star of Capistan and had become the Red Rajah).
 Egghead attempted to take on the Defenders on his own, but the Cobalt Man turned against him by turning his powers on Egghead, where both of them were seemingly killed in an explosion.